rh-mobb/documentation/content/docs/aro/egress-ipam-operator.md

 tags: ["ARO", "Azure"]
 ---

+{{% notice style="note" %}}
+This guide is only valid for ARO clusters created on version **4.10 or earlier**.

+Clusters created on version 4.11 and later use OVNKubernetes as their Container Network Interface, and egressip-ipam-operator does not support OVNKubernetes.
+Please see [EgressIP](https://docs.openshift.com/container-platform/4.11/networking/ovn_kubernetes_network_provider/configuring-egress-ips-ovn.html) as a possible alternative.
+{{% /notice %}}

 ## Prerequisites

-* [A private ARO cluster](../private-cluster) created on version 4.10 or earlier
+* [A private ARO cluster](../private-cluster) that uses OpenShift SDN as its CNI
-  * Note that ARO clusters created on version 4.11 and later use OVNKubernetes as their Container Network Interface, and egressip-ipam-operator does not support OVNKubernetes.
-Please see [EgressIP](https://docs.openshift.com/container-platform/4.11/networking/ovn_kubernetes_network_provider/configuring-egress-ips-ovn.html) as a possible alternative.

 ## Deploy the Egressip Ipam Operator